cloudflare/cloudflare-docs-engine/src/content/reference/standard.md

 ---
-title: Web Standards
-weight: 1
+order: 1
 ---

+# Web Standards

 The Workers Runtime provides the following standardized APIs for use by scripts running at the Edge.